voodoofrog/foundryvtt-celebrate/README.md

 ## API

-After the hook `celebrateReady` is fired, the following api methods are expected to be on `window.confetti`:
+After the hook `celebrateReady` is fired, the following api methods are expected to be on `game.modules.get('celebrate').api`:

 ### `confettiStrength`